 “W. H, Bossons [Sales] Limited

 We are the creators of original copyrighted Artware, particularly character wall heads, and we understand that your company is currently selling items that are copies of our models.

-sale of these copies constitutes copyright infringement and unfair competition.
+Your sale of these copies constitutes copyright infringement and unfair competition.

 In order to avoid litigation in this matter, we must have your immediate written assurances that all sales of such copies will cease forthwith.

 Yours faithfully, W. Ray Bossons, Managing Director”